Tiny homes seen as big solution to New Zealand housing crisis

 More than a fifth of the population lack adequate housing.

-House prices in New Zealand have soared more than 50 per cent over the past decade, with thousands on a waiting list for state housing, and thousands more living in their vehicles or in emergency accommodation provided by the state.
+House prices in New Zealand have soared by more than 50 per cent over the past decade, with thousands of people on a waiting list for state housing, and thousands more living in their vehicles or in emergency accommodation provided by the state.

-The government last September scrapped the "overly ambitious" KiwiBuild programme, which had aimed to deliver 100,000 new homes within a decade.
+The government scrapped the "overly ambitious" KiwiBuild programme, which had aimed to deliver 100,000 new homes within a decade, last September.

 Prime Minister Jacinda Ardern has passed laws that restrict many non-resident foreigners from buying homes in New Zealand, and appointed a team of senior officials to tackle the crisis.

-Yet the recent Demographia survey of housing affordability showed New Zealand had a "severely unaffordable" housing market.
+Yet a recent Demographia survey on housing affordability shows that New Zealand has a "severely unaffordable" housing market.

-There are up to 10,000 people living in tiny homes, and a further 70,000 in caravans, estimates Mr Colin Wightman at Eco Cottages, a company that builds small homes.
+There are up to 10,000 people living in tiny homes, and a further 70,000 in caravans, according to Mr Colin Wightman of Eco Cottages, a company that builds small homes.

 "We are seeing people who want to downsize, and those who cannot afford to buy a house on their retirement savings," he said.

-Tiny homes can be placed in empty backyards or on land that is currently undeveloped.
-They have a small footprint, and can easily go off-grid with solar and gas power, he said.
+Tiny homes can be placed in empty backyards or on land that is undeveloped.
+They have a small footprint, and can easily go off-grid with solar and gas power, Mr Wightman added.

 The government is "pro-tiny homes", although there is some uncertainty about how local councils interpret the Building Act, said Ms Jenny Salesa, minister for building and construction, referring to the legislation for house construction.

-"The changes our government is making to the Building Act will support a greater supply of houses, including tiny homes."

-Last week, Mr Wightman led a protest rally of mobile and tiny homes in Wellington to present Parliament with a demand for a separate building standard and compliance framework so owners do not face eviction and demolition threats.
+Last week, Mr Wightman led a protest rally in Wellington to present Parliament with a demand for a separate building standard and compliance framework so that owners of mobile and tiny homes do not face eviction and demolition threats.

 "The government has been too slow to understand their use as a crisis solution.
 They are blocking rather than embracing them," he said.